|MARIA M. BAYLIAK (CV_Eng_Bayliak_August 2020)

-Associate Professor, Ph.D., Department of Biochemistry and Biotechnology, Vasyl Stefanyk Precarpathian National University (PNU)
+Associate Professor, Ph.D., D.Sc., Department of Biochemistry and Biotechnology, Vasyl Stefanyk Precarpathian National University (PNU)

 Work address: Department of Biochemistry and Biotechnology, Vasyl Stefanyk Precarpathian National University, 57 Shevchenko Str., Ivano-Frankivsk, 76018, Ukraine.